smnprn/yugioh-duel-bot-telegram/README.md

 <!-- Contributing -->
 ## Contributing
 If you wish to contribute to the project <b>feel free to fork the repo and create a pull request</b>!\
-You can report a bug opening a "issue" here on GitHub.
+You can report a bug opening an "issue" here on GitHub.
 Any contribution you make is greatly appreciated.\
  <b>Thank you!</b>